pmav99/fxr/README.md

 ### `fxr delete`

-In this mode you can:
+In this mode you search for lines matching `<pattern>` and you can:

 1. delete N lines preceding the matching line
 2. delete M lines following the matching line